-Azure Stream Analytics allows you to take advantage of one of the leading business intelligence tools, Microsoft Power BI.
-Learn how to use Azure Stream Analytics to analyze high-volume, streaming data and get the insight in a real-time Power BI analytics dashboard.
+Azure Stream Analytics enables you to take advantage of one of the leading business intelligence tools, Microsoft Power BI.
+Learn how to use Azure Stream Analytics to analyze high-volume, streaming data and get insight from a real-time Power BI analytics dashboard.

-In this article, learn how create your own custom business intelligence tools by using Power BI as an output for your Azure Stream Analytics jobs and utilize a real-time dashboard.
+In this article, you learn how create your own custom business intelligence tools by using Power BI as an output for your Azure Stream Analytics jobs.
+You also learn how to utilize a real-time dashboard.

-- Complete the Get Started scenario Real-time fraud detection scenario.
+- Completion of the Real-time fraud detection scenario.
 The article you're reading now builds on the workflow that's described in Real-time fraud detection and adds a Power BI streaming dataset output.

 Add Power BI output

-Provide the Output Alias – You can put any output alias that is easy for you to refer to.
-This output alias is particularly helpful if you decide to have multiple outputs for your job.
-In that case, you have to refer to this output in your query.
-For example, let’s use the output alias value = "StreamAnalyticsRealTimeFraudPBI".
+Provide the Output Alias.
+You can use any output alias that is easy for you to refer to.
+This output alias is helpful if you decide to have multiple outputs for your job.
+In this case, you refer to this output in your query.
+For example, let’s use the output alias value "StreamAnalyticsRealTimeFraudPBI."

-This will prompt a window to provide your Azure credentials (work or school account) and it will provide your Azure job access to your Power BI area.
+A window opens where you can provide your Azure credentials (for a work or school account).
+It also provides your Azure job with access to your Power BI area.

-The authorization window will disappear when satisfied and the New output area will have fields for the Dataset Name and Table Name.
+The authorization disappears after you've provided the necessary information.
+The New output area has fields for the Dataset Name and Table Name.

 Define them as follows:

-- Group Workspace – Select a workspace in your Power BI tenant under which the dataset will be created.
+- Group Workspace: Select a workspace in your Power BI tenant under which to create the dataset.

-Please be aware that if Power BI already had a dataset and table with the same name as the one you provided in this Stream Analytics job, the existing data will be overwritten!
-Also, you should not explicitly create this dataset and table in your Power BI account.
-They will be automatically created when you start your Stream Analytics job and the job starts pumping output into Power BI.
-If your job query doesn’t return any results, the dataset and table will not be created.
+If Power BI already has a dataset and table that has the same name as the one in this Stream Analytics job, the existing data is overwritten.
+Also, we recommend that you do not explicitly create this dataset and table in your Power BI account.
+They are automatically created when you start your Stream Analytics job and the job starts pumping output into Power BI.
+If your job query doesn’t return any results, the dataset and table isn't created.

-The dataset is created with the following settings set;
+The dataset is created with the following settings:

-For more information on Power BI datasets see the Power BI REST API reference.
+For more information about Power BI datasets, see the Power BI REST API reference.

 Go to the Query tab of your job.
-Write your query, the output of which you want in your Power BI.
-For example, it could be something such as the following SQL query to catch SIM fraud in the telecommunications industry:
+Write your query, the output of which you want in Power BI.
+For example, it could be similar to the following SQL query to catch SIM fraud in the telecommunications industry:

-/* Our criteria for fraud: Calls made from the same caller to two phone switches in different locations (e.g. Australia and Europe) within 5 seconds) */ SELECT System.Timestamp AS WindowEnd, COUNT(*) AS FraudulentCalls INTO "StreamAnalyticsRealTimeFraudPBI" FROM "StreamAnalyticsRealTimeFraudInput" CS1 TIMESTAMP BY CallRecTime JOIN "StreamAnalyticsRealTimeFraudInput" CS2 TIMESTAMP BY CallRecTime /* Where the caller is the same, as indicated by IMSI (International Mobile Subscriber Identity) */ ON CS1.CallingIMSI = CS2.CallingIMSI /* ...and date between CS1 and CS2 is between 1 and 5 seconds */ AND DATEDIFF(ss, CS1, CS2) BETWEEN 1 AND 5 /* Where the switch location is different */ WHERE CS1.SwitchNum != CS2.SwitchNum GROUP BY TumblingWindow(Duration(second, 1))
+/* Our criteria for fraud: Calls made from the same caller to two phone switches in different locations (for example, Australia and Europe) within five seconds */ SELECT System.Timestamp AS WindowEnd, COUNT(*) AS FraudulentCalls INTO "StreamAnalyticsRealTimeFraudPBI" FROM "StreamAnalyticsRealTimeFraudInput" CS1 TIMESTAMP BY CallRecTime JOIN "StreamAnalyticsRealTimeFraudInput" CS2 TIMESTAMP BY CallRecTime /* Where the caller is the same, as indicated by IMSI (International Mobile Subscriber Identity) */ ON CS1.CallingIMSI = CS2.CallingIMSI /* ...and date between CS1 and CS2 is between one and five seconds */ AND DATEDIFF(ss, CS1, CS2) BETWEEN 1 AND 5 /* Where the switch location is different */ WHERE CS1.SwitchNum != CS2.SwitchNum GROUP BY TumblingWindow(Duration(second, 1))

 Create the dashboard in Power BI

-Go to Powerbi.com and login with your work or school account.
-If the Stream Analytics job query outputs results, you will see your dataset is already created, as shown in the following illustration:
+Go to Powerbi.com, and then sign in with your work or school account.
+If the Stream Analytics job query outputs results, you see that your dataset is already created, as shown in the following illustration:

-Click Add tile and select your custom streaming data.
+Select Add tile, and then select your custom streaming data.

 Now we have a fraud counter!

-Walk through the exercise of adding a tile again but this time select line chart.
-Add fraudulentcalls as the value and the axis as windowend.
-I selected the last 10 minutes, as shown in the following screenshot:
+Walk through the exercise of adding a tile again.
+This time, however, select the line chart.
+Add fraudulentcalls as the value and windowend as the axis.
+We selected the last 10 minutes, as shown in the following screenshot:

-Note that this tutorial demonstrated how to create but one kind of chart for a dataset.
+This tutorial demonstrates how to create only one kind of chart for a dataset.
 Power BI can help you create other customer business intelligence tools for your organization.
 For another example of a Power BI dashboard, watch the Getting Started with Power BI video.

-For further information on configuring a Power BI output and to utilize Power BI groups, review the Power BI section of Understanding Stream Analytics outputs.
-Another helpful resource to learn more about creating Dashboards with Power BI is Dashboards in Power BI.
+For more information about configuring a Power BI output and utilizing Power BI groups, review the Power BI section of Understanding Stream Analytics outputs.
+Dashboards in Power BI is another helpful resource.

-Power BI employs both concurrency and throughput constraints as described here: https://powerbi.microsoft.com/pricing
+Power BI employs both concurrency and throughput constraints as described on this page about Power BI.

-Currently, you Power BI can be called roughly once per second.
-Streaming visuals support packets of size 15kb.
-Beyond that and streaming visuals will fail (but push will continue to work).
+Currently, Power BI can be called roughly once per second.
+Streaming visuals support packets of 15 KB.
+Beyond that, streaming visuals fail (but push continues to work).

-Which means we would change the original query to:
+This means we can change the original query to the following:

 SELECT MAX(hmdt) AS hmdt, MAX(temp) AS temp, System.TimeStamp AS time, dspl INTO OutPBI FROM Input TIMESTAMP BY time GROUP BY TUMBLINGWINDOW(ss,4), dspl

-You need to re-authenticate your Power BI account if its password has changed since your job was created or last authenticated.
-If Multi-Factor Authentication (MFA) is configured on your Azure Active Directory (AAD) tenant you will also need to renew Power BI authorization every two weeks.
-If you don't renew, you could see symptoms such as a lack of job output or an "Authenticate user error" in the Operation Logs.
+If the password has changed since your job was created or last authenticated, you need to re-authenticate your Power BI account.
+If Azure Multi-Factor Authentication is configured on your Azure Active Directory (Azure AD) tenant, you also need to renew Power BI authorization every two weeks.
+If you don't renew, you could see symptoms such as a lack of job output or an "Authenticate user error" in the operation logs.